EmmaJohnsonBarth/TeamAgreement/README.md

 **How you will identify tasks, assign tasks, know when they are complete, and manage work in general?**

-Trello project management board or GitHub PM board
+Trello project management board

 **What project management tool will be used?**

-Trello or GitHub (TBD)
+Trello

 ## Presentation Deck